 Professor Jack McLeod

-Professor Jack McLeod made his mark on the J-School with an impressive 38-year span of education, advising and research.
+Professor Jack McLeod made his mark on the SJMC with an impressive 38-year span of education, advising and research.
 He focused on political communication, mass media effects, public opinion, and the role of media in broadening democratic participation.
-An internationally esteemed scholar, he joined the UW faculty in 1962, shaping the School of Journalism & Mass Communication into a research and doctoral training powerhouse.
+An internationally esteemed scholar, he joined the UW faculty in 1962, shaping the School of Journalism and Mass Communication into a research and doctoral training powerhouse.
 He served as director of the Mass Communications Research Center (MCRC) at University of Wisconsin-Madison for 34 years and advised more than 70 Ph.D. students.

 Professor Jack W. Mitchell

 Professor Jack Mitchell joined the faculty of the School in 1998 after a 30-year career in public radio.
 He has taught a wide range of courses, from basic reporting skills and professional media practices to seminars on the history and analysis of non-profit media which serve the public interest.
-But his most important teaching contribution to our School was his regular leadership of the 400-student Comm-B course “Introduction to mass communication,” where he not only introduced thousands of students to our major, but also mentored dozens of graduate teaching assistants by providing an exemplary model of classroom organization and instruction.
+But his most important teaching contribution to our school was his regular leadership of the 400-student Comm-B course “Introduction to mass communication,” where he not only introduced thousands of students to our major, but also mentored dozens of graduate teaching assistants by providing an exemplary model of classroom organization and instruction.
 Mitchell’s awards include the Edward Elson National Public Radio Distinguished Service Award, the UW-Extension Award for Excellence, and the Corporation for Public Broadcasting’s Edward R. Murrow Award, public radio’s highest honor.
 He currently serves on the Advisory Board of the Wisconsin Center for Investigative Journalism. firstname.lastname@example.org

 Senior Lecturer Roger Rathke

-Roger Rathke spent 11 years with the J-School as a lecturer in advertising, retiring in 1998.
+Roger Rathke spent 11 years with SJMC as a lecturer in advertising, retiring in 1998.
 Rathke brought a strong agency background to his classes, which primarily focused on professional skills.
 His special topics courses tackled such projects as developing a campaign for the UW to attract more students with high academic ability to working with Student Health Services to better inform students about sexually transmitted diseases.
 Rathke also was involved in multiple student groups, including the UW’s National Student Advertising Competition (NSAC) team, the Badger Herald, the Badger Yearbook, and several Wisconsin Alumni Association initiatives. email@example.com

 Adjunct Associate Professor Don Stoffels

-Donald Stoffels joined the instructional staff of the School of Journalism and Mass Communication as a full-time Adjunct Associate Professor in 1978 after 10 years of part-time lecturing.
+Donald Stoffels joined the instructional staff of the School of Journalism and Mass Communication as a full-time adjunct associate professor in 1978 after 10 years of part-time lecturing.
 He retired in May 1994, but then accepted a post-retirement agreement that kept him in the classroom half-time through May 1997.
 For the better part of two decades, Don was the mainstay of our professional practice courses in advertising, teaching copy and layout, promotional campaigns and media planning.
 But he did far more.
 He advised the student Advertising Club, energizing it and making it into consistently the most active of our student organizations.
 In 1991, his student advertising team won first place in the American Advertising Federation’s National Student Advertising Competition. firstname.lastname@example.org